 Related Guide: Grill Masters Club Ultimate Guide to Grilling Techniques

 Once you remove the dry-aged beef, allow it to sit at room temperature for 15-30 minutes prior to grilling.
 Letting the meat sit on the counter is a step that’s easy to forget, but putting a cold steak on a hot grill tenses up the steak.
 After dry-aging for weeks, no one wants to sacrifice tenderness.

 Five minutes before throwing the steak on the grill, season it.
-Keep it simple.
-Salt.
-Black Pepper.
-Or a steak-rub from your Grill Master’s Club monthly BBQ box.
+Keep it simple: Salt & black pepper, or a steak-rub from your Grill Master’s Club monthly grilling & box.

 Place your dry-aged beef on the low temperature side, cover and cook.
 Every 3-4 minutes, turn the beef.
 Monitor the meat’s temperature with a thermometer.

 At 15 degrees below desired doneness, move your steak to the high heat part of the grill.
 Sear uncovered, flipping as you see fit.

 When your steak has a crunchy brown crust on both sides, take it off the grill.

 Rest the steak on a wire rack over a sheet pan for at least five minutes before serving.

 Turn up the grill to high heat for rare, mid-rare and medium steak.

 Grill at medium heat for mid-well and well-done steak.